sallaball/Regex-tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match

 Greedy match tries to match an element as many times as possible.
 A lazy match does the opposite by trying to match an element as few times as possible.
+Lazy match can be turned into greedy match by adding a ?.

 ### Boundaries

 ### Back-references